kkatta11/learning-library/oic-integration-library/oic-gen-3/get-started-oic/introduction/introduction.md

 ## About this Workshop

-This workshop shows you how to create two connections using Oracle Integration - One for a File Server and one for an On Oracle Autonomous Database.
+In this workshop, we shall talk about provisioning Oracle Integration instance, enabling File Server and then how to create  connections for File Server and Oracle Autonomous Database using Oracle Integration.
 You will learn how to create an integration flow that reads a file from the File Server and insert records into Oracle Autonomous Database.

 Estimated Time: 1 hour 30 minutes